AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

 {sample}BCT\_Gauges_Circular\_03{sample}

 ###Ticks

 At the moment our speedometer has only 4 ticks each 40 mph, that is not actually informative.
-Let's set major tickes each 10 mph and enable minor ticks.
+Let's set the limits for our ticks, make major tickes appear each 10 mph and enable minor ticks.

 ```
 		//scale settings